 The event space ‘-----’ is a beautiful working area with a seating capacity of 50 people.
-Here is a location on offer that is ideal for conducting full day/ residential workshops and such similar events.
-We would love to host events related to arts, wellness, literature, yoga or screenings.
-However, we are open to discuss any ideas you may have and assure you that the space will not let you down.
+It is ideal for conducting full day/ residential workshops and such similar events.
+We would love to host events related to theatre, arts, wellness, literature, yoga or film screenings.
+We are also open to discuss any other ideas you may have and assure you that the space will not let you down.

 What we provide: